 Discover the rich cultural heritage of Budj Bim and the natural wonders of this ancient, volcanic landscape.
 Budj Bim National Park visitor area is home to a tranquil crater lake, lava canals and caves in a lush bushland setting.
 Enjoy a picnic, camp and walk among Manna Gums teeming with native wildlife.

 Stretching along the coast from the sand barrier of Point Smythe to the sheltered waters of Waratah Bay, Cape Liptrap Coastal Park has strikingly beautiful scenery.
-The coastal park transforms from being a peaceful coastal area to wild, windy and awe inspiring in stormy weather.
-Whatever the season, Cape Liptrap Coastal Park is worth exploring.
+Explore the coastal park throughout the year as its wild, windy and awe inspiring in stormy weather.

 The jagged ridges of the Cathedral Range are home to the emblem of Victoria: the Leadbeater's possum.
 They also make for some of the best winter hikes in the state.
 Take a gentle walk along Friends Nature Trail or tackle the rugged Razorback Trail.
 Either way you won't forget the awesome views.